lrodrigoaguado/kafkaAzureBackupRestore/README.md

       }'
 ```

+If successful, you will see that the curl command returns a 200 status, together with the configuration of the sink connector just created.

-Once Sink completed, you can pause it either via web, or running:
+Let the sink connector do its job, and once it is completed, you can pause it either via web, or running:

 ```bash
 curl -i -X PUT http://localhost:8083/connectors/default-partitioner-sink/pause
 ```

-Let's execute the source with just one task first:
+Let's execute now the source with just one task first:

 ```bash
 curl -i -X PUT -H "Accept:application/json" \